 - sawn lengths of various sizes

-- finger-jointed, possibly in a zig-zag pattern
+- end-jointed or finger-jointed (possibly in a zig-zag pattern)

 - wood and rounded wood for pegs

 - beadings and mouldings, including moulded skirting and other moulded boards